Commercial Buildings working with CHP

 A commercial buisness can expect to have recovered the outlay for CHP within 2-5 years.
 The higher your initial energy costs, the more quickly you will receive the financial benefits of a sized CHP solution by Helec.

-How Helec Can Help?
+How can Helec help?

 At Helec we understand that investing in CHP might be a big decision and you want to be assured that the savings are achievable and realistic.
 That’s why we offer a comprehensive suite of services, starting at the very beginning with a feasibility study.